Armenian genocide recognition: Armenian diaspora and the genocide's recognition

-By the 1970s, Armenian Americans, who had accumulated some wealth and political power, started efforts to lobby the U.S. government to recognize the genocide.
+By the 1970s, Armenian Americans, who had accumulated wealth and political power, started efforts to lobby the U.S. government to recognize the genocide.

 The Armenian National Committee of America (ANCA) and the Armenian Assembly of America (AAA) lobby for recognition in the United States Congress, often in opposition to the Turkish lobby.

 During the later stages of the Cold War, fringe militant movements among Armenians arose.
 One of the goals of these Armenian militants was to agitate world governments for Turkish and international recognition of the Armenian genocide.
 Attacks on Turkish diplomats were committed in Europe, Asia and America.
 Two active groups which committed many of these attacks were the Armenian Secret Army for the Liberation of Armenia (ASALA) and the Armenian Revolutionary Army (ARA); both organizations stopped their military activities in the late 1980s.

 The Armenian community in Kolkata, India, numbering approximately 150 people, travel to the St John's Church in Chinsurah, annually, to observe Armenian Genocide Remembrance Day.
 The community, along with visitors from countries such as Iran, Lebanon and Moscow held a memorial service at the 300-year-old Armenian Holy Church of Nazareth in Kolkata to mark the 100th anniversary of the genocide.
 Armenian students at the Jawaharlal Nehru University in New Delhi organized a candle lighting ceremony in the university campus and at the Sacred Heart Cathedral in the city to mark the anniversary.
 A commemoration ceremony was also held at the Armenian Church in Chennai.